luke-hill/ruby-training/bottles/README.md

 This is telling you there is a failing test in the `spec/bottles_spec.rb` file on line 8.

+**NB:** We introduce a new keyword here - `skip`.
+This is rspec syntax that simply allows you to ignore a test, be it passing or failing.

+That is why in the window pane you see 1 failure and 6 pending tests.
+To run these additional tests simply delete the keyword `skip` and the test will then run.

 ## Committing your work

 It's important to commit your work regularly.
 Make sure you are working on a